 Many of those who have expired their visas do not intend to stay in the country illegally, said Kalpana Peddibhotla, an immigration attorney in the San Francisco Bay area.

-“They arrived for a certain purpose and lost their status for various reasons, and then realized that there is no simple mechanism to correct violations of their status,” she said.
+“They came with a specific purpose and lost their status for various reasons, and then realized that there was no simple mechanism to correct violations of their status,” she said.

 Graduates from American universities are allowed to stay in the United States for a certain period of time to work, but violating deadlines or making mistakes in immigration forms will automatically make them subject to deportation.
 Sometimes employers transfer foreign workers to a new place and do not amend their documents as required, which also cancels their legal status.

-“They stay because they built their life here, bought houses here, they had children here,” said Peddibhotla.
+“They stay because they built their life here, bought houses here, they had children here,” Peddibhotla said.

-Among Asians, in particular, being an illegal immigrant means bringing shame to the family.
-Like some others, the elder Oh, his wife and daughter refused to give an interview for this article, although her daughter was able to help her parents get a green card after she married an American.
+Among Asians, in particular, being an illegal immigrant is to bring shame on the family.
+Like some others, O senior, his wife and daughter declined to be interviewed for this article, although the daughter was able to help her parents get green cards after she married an American.

-“My parents are not proud of breaking the law,” said O, who now also has a green card.
-“To this day, most of their church friends do not know that they have no documents.”
+“My parents are not proud of breaking the law,” said Oh, who also now has a green card.
+"To this day, most of their church friends do not know they have no documents."

 In places like Sunnyvale, it’s easy for people to hide their immigration status.

-“Especially if they are not from Mexico or Latin America, no one suspects that they have no documents,” said Katie Jean, executive director of Immigrants Rising, a law firm that works with young illegal immigrants.
+"Especially if they are not from Mexico or Latin America, no one suspects they are undocumented," said Kathy Jean, executive director of Immigrants Rising, a law firm that works with young illegal immigrants.

-“Their parents encourage them to lower their eyes, not share their stories, or speak out on immigration issues,” Gene said.
+“Their parents encourage them to look down, not share their stories, not speak out on immigration issues,” Jean said.

 Marilyn Omatang left Manila in 2004 with her oldest child, Dean, who was then 12 years old, to join her husband, who had come to California two years earlier.

-“She told me we're going to Disneyland,” Dean recalled.
+“She told me we were going to Disneyland,” Dean recalled.

 But they had to stay in the United States in order to earn money and provide a child with special needs who needed expensive medical care, as well as to educate three more children who live in the Philippines with relatives.

-“Having only a job at 7-Eleven, I could pay for treatment and their education,” said 56-year-old Omatang, who grew up to be a manager.
-She was fired only after a colleague told the boss that she lives in the United States illegally.
+“With only a job at 7-Eleven, I could pay for the treatment and their education,” said 56-year-old Omatang, who had grown to a managerial position.
+She was fired only after a colleague told her boss that she was living in the United States illegally.

 For over 10 years, she has been working as a caregiver for wealthy elderly people in Silicon Valley, never revealing her status and using a different name to report her income to the federal tax authorities.